olefriis/Eco2-rust/README.md

 know that secret.)

 ### Listing thermostats
-It's sometimes nice to just get an overview of which thermostats you have in your system.
+It's sometimes nice to get an overview of which thermostats you have in your system.
 Just call `eco2 list`.

 ### Details
 All the values read from thermostats are stored in the `.thermostats.json` file